Neighborhoods

 Is River District in Evans in a flood zone?

 Parts of it are.
 Properties within several blocks of the South Platte River may fall within FEMA-designated Special Flood Hazard Areas (Zone AE), which requires federally mandated flood insurance if you have a mortgage.
-Before making an offer, ask your broker to pull the FEMA Flood Map Service Center data for the specific parcel — flood insurance in this area typically runs $1,200-$2,500 annually and needs to be factored into your total carrying cost.
+Before making an offer, ask your broker to pull the FEMA Flood Map Service Center data for the specific parcel — flood insurance in this area can add meaningfully to annual carrying costs and needs to be factored into your total budget.

 How do home prices in River District compare to Greeley and Fort Collins?

-At a median around $542K and $239/sqft, River District comes in noticeably below Fort Collins submarkets, which regularly trade at $300-$350/sqft or more.
-Compared to central Greeley, it's roughly comparable on a per-square-foot basis but often offers larger lots near the river.
+River District comes in noticeably below Fort Collins submarkets on a price-per-square-foot basis, and is roughly comparable to central Greeley but often offers larger lots near the river.
 The tradeoff is that Evans lacks Greeley's commercial amenity base and has a slower appreciation history, so you're buying value over momentum.
+Check the live snapshot above for current figures.

 What is it actually like living near the Highway 85 corridor in Evans?